We Will Seek Justice For Your Injuries

 Patients in Lake Charles considering a misdiagnosis claim should also act quickly, as Louisiana law imposes strict deadlines for filing medical malpractice lawsuits.
 The statute of limitation is 1 year from the date of discovery or incident and 3 years maximum from the date of the alleged malpractice.

-What Causes A Medical Misdiagnosis?
+Causes A Medical Misdiagnosis

 There are many reasons why doctors misdiagnose conditions.
 While medical professionals often work under pressure, some mistakes are preventable and result from gaps in communication or judgment.